rotundasoftware/parcelify/README.md

 Standard Options:

-    --jsBundle, -j  Path of the javascript bundle, which is the exact same bundle as produced by browserify.
-                    If unspecified, no javscript bundle is created.
+    --jsBundle, -j    Path of the javascript bundle.
+If unspecified, no javscript bundle is output.

     --cssBundle, -c   Path of the style bundle.
-If unspecified, no css bundle is created.
+If unspecified, no css bundle is output.

     --tmplBundle, -t  Path of the template bundle.
-Templates may be specified in the exact same way as styles, just using a `template` key in `package.json` instead of a `style` key.
+If unspecified, no template bundle is output.
+Template assets are specified in the exact same way as style assets, just using a template key in package.json instead of a `style` key.

-       --watch, -w  Watch mode.
-When watch mode is on, bundles are automatically rebuild as appropriate for changes.
+    --watch, -w       Watch mode - automatically rebuild bundles as appropriate for changes.

-       --debug -d  Enable source maps that allow you to debug your js files separately.
-(Passed through to browserify.)
+    --debug, -d       Enable source maps that allow you to debug your js files separately.
+                      (Passed through directly to browserify.)

     --help, -h        Show this message

+## package.json

+Several keys are introcued in package.json files.

+The `style` key is a glob or array of globs that describe the style assets of the module.

+The `template` key is the same as the `style` key, just for templates.

+## Contributors

 ## License